ArchCI/simple-worker/README.md

 ## Introduction

-Simple-worker is the easy-to-deploy worker to run continues integreation tests.
+Simple-worker is the easy-to-deploy worker to run continues integreation tasks for ArchCI.

 It pulls tasks from ArchCI service and run the test within docker containers.
-We can use any management tool for docker to control these task and it's much more efficient than Jenkins and TravisCI.
+We can use any docker management tool for our tasks and it's much more efficient than Jenkins or TravisCI.

 ## Install